Linking to Files and Pages

 There are multiple places where you need to specify URLs to pages or paths to media files within your content.
-That may be a link within your markdown or a paramter for a tool or extension represented by a variable.
+That may be a link within your markdown or a parameter for a tool or extension represented by a variable.
 Most of the times you would just use the buttons in the editor to open the image or linking dialogs as shown in the video below.
 However in some cases that's not possible.
 In this regard there are some rules to be observed when linking to files and pages manually.

 Linking to pages relatively works quite self-explanatory.
 You can simply link from

 subpage as URL.
 To link to any page on the same level, next to

 /) specify locations relative to Automad's base directory.
 It is important to understand that you do not have to prepend the base URL of your Automad installation.